 Dear Callie,

 Amtrak is a fabulous choice for traveling to Portland from Seattle (or vice versa) for a weekend getaway.
 The train drops you off at Portland’s nostalgic Union Station, set along the Willamette just north of China Town and east of the Pearl District.
 It’s a great location for reaching any number of Portland’s neighborhoods quickly via the MAX, Portland’s Light Rail.
-Hop on the green or yellow line heading south to cover the ten blocks between you and downtown.
-Two hotels in this vicinity that are hip and affordable are the Ace Hotel and the McMenamins Crystal Hotel.
-They’re both just off Burnside, where downtown borders the Pearl near Powell’s Books.
-A very affordable option is to hop on the MAX yellow line heading north from Union Station and go just a short distance across the river to the Albina / Mississippi stop.
-Walk one block north to the McMenamins White Eagle, where you can get a comfy room with shared bath for $55 a night and stay in the heart of this vibrant, artsy PDX neighborhood.
-(Note to others that none of these hotel options are kid-friendly.)
+From the train station, walk or hop on the MAX green or yellow line heading south to cover the ten blocks between you and downtown.

 If you’ve got a Chinook Book, there’s a nice Amtrak coupon in there – 50% off one Amtrak Cascades ticket when you purchase one at full price.